About Ride Yorkshire

 We are a not-for-profit organisation, and our aim is to get people enjoying the Yorkshire countryside on horseback.

 Janet worked in the travel industry for many years, as tour leader and organiser, for an activity holiday company, and then as a university lecturer.
 She puts her experience to good use in running Ride Yorkshire while still working occasionally as a tourism consultant and as Executive Secretary of the North York Moors Association.
-You’ll meet her leading guided rides on Scout, or running charity rides.
+You’ll meet her leading guided rides in the Wolds, elsewhere in the East Riding or the Howardian Hills on Scout or Toby, or running charity rides.

 "I love finding and exploring the routes that we help others to enjoy through our pleasure rides, guided rides and self-guided rides.
 For me, being out in the countryside on a good horse is what riding is really all about!’’

-Kate is a great sounding-board and source of advice and help, while working full-time as a Reader in Events, Tourism & Hospitality at Leeds Beckett University.
-Her research focuses on horses and riders as much as possible, and in 2017 she authored a book entitled 'Human-animal Relationships in Equestrian Sport and Leisure’.
+Kate is a great sounding-board and source of advice and help, while working full-time as a Professor in Events, Tourism & Hospitality at Leeds Beckett University.
+Her research focuses on gender issues in sport and interspecies encounters.
+A recent book is entitled 'Human-animal Relationships in Equestrian Sport and Leisure’.
 Kate's horse is Charlie Mo, who she’s owned since 2004.

 ‘I’m particularly interested in the relationship between horse and rider.
 There’s no other sport where you have a bond with another living creature with a mind of its own – they’re willing but unpredictable.
 It’s challenging but so rewarding!'